 A person who engages exclusively in the business of making wholesale sales is not required to file a return but is required to obtain a certificate of registration before the person engages in business in the State except as noted below.
 A person who, on two or more occasions within a twelve-month period, either makes taxable sales to users, consumers, or non-registered merchants or makes purchases subject to use tax is not engaged exclusively in the business of making wholesale sales and must begin filing sales and use tax returns.
 A wholesale merchant who is not required to file a sales and use tax return and who, on only one occasion within a twelve-month period, either makes taxable sales to users, consumers, or non-registered merchants or makes purchases subject to use tax must file a return for that month only and pay the tax due within 20 days after the end of the month in which the sale or purchase was made.
 A wholesale merchant is required to maintain records that include a bill of sale for each customer that contains the name and address of the purchaser, the date of the purchase, the item purchased, and the price at which the wholesale merchant sold the item.
 A wholesale merchant must obtain a certificate of exemption or the required data elements to substantiate that it is a wholesale sale to a customer.
 Failure of a wholesale merchant to keep these records for the sale of an item subjects the wholesale merchant to liability for tax at the rate that applies to the retail sale of the item.

 If I have a seasonal business, can I file just for those months that I operate?

-A retailer who engages in business for six or fewer months in each year may register as a seasonal filer and indicate the months in which the retailer engages in business.
+A retailer who engages in business for six or fewer months in each year must indicate the months in which they engage in business when registering in order to register as a seasonal filer.
 A retailer who is registered as a seasonal filer is not required to file a return for an off-season reporting period in which the retailer did not engage in business.

 If I am presently registered as a proprietorship or partnership, what do I need to do if I incorporate?